 - Economizer hopper and bottom ash hopper and its evacuation system (for the continuous system)

-- All safety valve disc installed after removing the hydro-static plugin drum(sub-critical), superheaters and reheaters
+- All safety valve discs installed after removing the hydro-static plugin drum(sub-critical), superheaters, and reheaters

-- Adequate communication between the control room, boiler, and TG area ensured.
+- Adequate communication between the control room, boiler, and TG are ensured.

 - Flow nozzle, control valves, and NRV flaps wherever applicable should be not erected before steam blowing and suitable spool pieces are erected.
 Strainers in the path should be removed.

-- Required number of Target Plates and holder made available
+- Required number of Target Plates and holders made available